directus-labs/guest-authoring/copy-this-template-directory/index.md

 #### Script update deployment

-The deployed web app has versions, so if you update doPost function (or something called from it) and want these changes to have an effect - a new version of the web app needs to be deployed.
+The deployed web app has versions, so if you update the `doPost` function (or something called from it) and want these changes to have an effect - a new version of the web app needs to be deployed.
+If you create a new version in the same deployment, the URL will stay the same.

 ![GAS 07](/copy-this-template-directory/GAS_07.png "GAS 07")